Barrow holographic dark energy in the Brans-Dicke cosmology: Concluding remarks

 We considered the Barrow entropy to develop a holographic DE model within the framework of Brans-Dicke cosmology.
 To this goal, we assumed the Hubble horizon as the IR cutoff and studied the behavior of Barrow Holographic Dark Energy for both interacting and non-interacting cases.
 We derived the equation governing the evolution of Hubble parameter and solved it numerically in order to study the evolution of corresponding cosmological parameters.

-From the behavior of the deceleration parameter $q$, we inferred that, in contrast to the standard Holographic Dark Energy, our model can explain the present accelerated phase of the Universe expansion, even in absence of interactions between the dark sectors of cosmos.
+From the behavior of the deceleration parameter $q$, we inferred that, in contrast to the standard Holographic Dark Energy, our model can explain the present accelerated phase of the Universe expansion, even in absence of interactions between the dark sectors of cosmos (see~\cite{Note} for a recent discussion on the inadequacy of standard HDE in explaining the accelerated expansion of the Universe consistently with observations).
 Furthermore, for the non-interacting case, the EoS parameter shows that BHDE model is always in the quintessence regime ($\omega_D>-1$) and, at the late time $(z\rightarrow-1)$, it tends to cosmological constant ($\omega_D\rightarrow -1$) (see Fig.~\ref{fig1}).
 A similar behavior is exhibited in the sign-changeable interacting model, where the EoS parameter cannot cross the phantom divide at late times (see Fig.~\ref{fig2}).
 On the other hand, in presence of a linear interaction, the cosmological evolution of $\omega_D$ shows that the Universe is in the quintessence dominated phase at the current epoch and will enter the phantom regime ($\omega_D<-1$) in the far future (see Fig.~\ref{fig3}).

 Finally, we performed a classical stability analysis using the squared sound speed.
 We found that the non-interacting BHDE model, in the BD gravity, is unstable against small perturbations during the cosmic evolution (see Fig.~\ref{figV1}), similarly to the result obtained for BHDE in the standard model~\cite{Srivastava}.
 On the other hand, the sign-changeable interacting model can be stable only for certain values of the parameters (see Fig.~\ref{figV2}), while the linear interacting model always predicts a stable Universe (see Fig.~\ref{figV3}).
 This means that considering an interaction between the dark sectors provides a more reasonable scenario to trace the cosmological evolution in BHDE with BD gravity.
+This result can be achieved also in the framework of other interacting cosmological model \cite{Piedipalumbo}.